Dandelion Vineyards, Lionheart of the Barossa, Shiraz, South Australia, 2013

-Palate: dry, medium (+) acidity, fine-grained well-integrated medium tannins, high alcohol with a full body, medium (+) intensity, a creamy texture, with flavours of blackcurrant and cherry boiled sweets, sweet black plum, touch of red plum, liquorice, and a touch of dark chocolate and spice.
-A long length with a clean fresh yet rich black fruit finish.
+Palate: dry, medium (+) acidity, fine-grained ripe medium tannins, high alcohol and a medium (+) body, medium (+) intensity, a velvety texture, with flavours of ripe black currant, black berry and black cherry, cooked black berries, toasty, vanilla, cedar, smoky.
+A medium (+) length, with a clean ripe black berried, liquorice and toasty finish.

 Quality: a very good quality wine, acidity with ripe tannins are a perfect match for alcohol and flavour intensity and concentration; quiet intense and concentrated, showing some complexity, with oak maturation contributing toast, vanilla and smoke, with a tertiary dimension of cedar, dark chocolate and a savoury edge.
 The finish fades a little to medium-long.